Folate deficiency may occur with many popular medications and if you are prone to depression, you may want to avoid them.

 What I’m about to tell you has been known for awhile now, but isn’t widely publicized.
 Those of you who have followed me for years know that I published a bestselling book called Drug Muggers, which is about all the ways taking various prescription medications can deplete your body of vital nutrients, causing unpleasant and/or dangerous side effects and even other medical conditions.

-2. When folate levels fall, especially in combination with a B12 deficiency, homocysteine rises and this is a known risk factor for heart attacks.
+When vitamin B9 levels fall, especially in combination with a B12 deficiency, homocysteine rises and this is a known risk factor for heart attacks.
 Homocysteine can also act as a neurotoxin, causing brain fog.
 This is such an important topic, that I’ve dedicated another article to it: How Your Mental Health is Affected by Homocysteine, Serotonin and Interleukin-8.